NinjaPanic/Stalker/README.md

 -----

-### <p align="center">⌨️ Stalker ⌨️</p>
+### <p align="center">⌨️ Crawler ⌨️</p>

 <br><br>
 <p align="center">
 <strong>
-Stalker is a Python-based application designed to operate discreetly in the background.
+Crawler is a Python-based application designed to operate discreetly in the background.
 This tool is engineered to log and record keystrokes in real-time, capturing user input and sending it to your discord WebHook.
 You can give me a STAR ⭐ if you like my project.
 To use it you have to download all requierement with the install.bat file and then start the build.py file.
 </strong>
 </p>